godotengine/godot-docs/classes/class_navigationagent2d.rst

 - :ref:`float<class_float>` **distance_to_target** **(** **)** |const|

 Returns the distance to the target location, using the agent's global position.
-The user must set the target location with :ref:`set_target_location<class_NavigationAgent2D_method_set_target_location>` in order for this to be accurate.
+The user must set :ref:`target_location<class_NavigationAgent2D_property_target_location>` in order for this to be accurate.

 ----